Frequently Asked Questions

 How do I change my schedule or Add / Drop a class?

-- When you drop a class determines whether you receive a refund.
+- What date you drop a class determines whether you receive a refund.
 Please see Student Accounts' Refund Policies page for further information.

 - Changes made to your schedule after the semester begins may incur additional charges.